 Language: We’ve returned to writing our persuasive letters; this week we focused on the paragraphs with reasons and evidence to support their argument .
 We continue with daily and weekly language routines of DLR, daily writing, and word work.

 Reading: We continue with our guided reading groups this week: the genre is historical fiction!
 Students should read 20+ minutes each night from their independent reading (IR) book.
 This book should travel back and forth from home to school each day.
 4th quarter IR book projects will be due May 1st.

 Fun photos of our class in action!

 Science.
 Students are learning about physical properties of matter and how matter has all sorts of properties that make each substance different from other substances.

 Reading/Writing.
 We’re finishing up on our quick dive into the poetry of Joyce Sidman.
 I’ll post a poetry book that we’ve written as soon as I get the last entries into my inbox.
 We’ve also been doing some quick “reading” of graphs: e.g. one showing wealth by race from 1963 - 2016.
 We’ve also practiced reading news articles for the evidence they present: e.g. Should college athletes be paid?

 From Mrs. Suhr:

-Language: We starting writing our personal narratives.
+Language: This week we’ve finished and submitted our persuasive letters and have been doing a project on words that are often confused.
 Each class period, we start off with a daily proofreading activity and Daily Writing.
 Students get the new word work packet at the beginning and have a spelling/vocabulary test at the end of each week.